matgou/GorgLdapOrmBundle/README.md

 GorgLdapOrmBundle
 ===================

-GorgLdapOrmBundle is a Interface to retrieve, modify or persist entities from/to an LDAP server, using PHP's native LDAP functions.
+GorgLdapOrmBundle is a Interface to retrieve, modify an persist entities from/to a LDAP server, using PHP's native LDAP functions.

 Installation
 ------------